National College for High Speed Rail - Doncaster

 Alongside Doncaster, the Birmingham campus will welcome 150 students across both sites in the 2017-18 academic year.
 At full capacity, the college can cater for 1,200 students a year.

 Both colleges will fill the engineering, design, planning, manufacturing and construction skills gap Britain faces as it invests billions of pounds in modernising our rail network and wider transport infrastructure.

 Below: a real Eurostar train arrives at the Birmingham college

-These highly specialised colleges will contain workshops, classrooms, plus external teaching area containing railway tracks, masts and social space next to the canal.
+The highly specialised college will contain workshops, classrooms, plus external teaching area containing railway tracks, masts and social space next to the canal.
 It will equip thousands with world-class technical skills required to build, operate and maintain a railway, including a strong emphasis on practical and virtual learning.

 If you are interested in studying at either college, you can check out courses to apply for by visiting the college website.

-Clair Mowbray, Chief Executive, National College for High Speed Rail:
+Clair Mowbray, chief executive for the National College for High Speed Rail: “